Steve Davis Snooker

-Steve Davis Snooker is a sports simulation video game developed and published by CDS Software in 1984.
+Steve Davis Snooker is a 1984 sports video game developed and published by CDS Software.
 The budget release published by Blue Ribbon Software reached the top of the UK charts in May 1988.
 Steve Davis Snooker simulates the cue sport snooker.
 Released under licence from 6-time Snooker World Champion, Steve Davis.

 The game is the first to feature a license of a professional snooker player, with later Jimmy White creating the Cueball series.
 CDS called the game the "ultimate successor" to their 1983 pool simulator, titled Pool.
 Davis would also be involved with the 1989 follow-up Steve Davis World Snooker, as well as 1996's Virtual Snooker.

-Overview
+Gameplay

-Steve Davis Snooker allows players to play against themselves, or against a human opponent in either Snooker, or Pool.
-However, there is no opponent AI.
-The game could be controlled by either a Joypad or a Cursor and Keyboard control scheme.
-The game has two different modes, with a short game (a game of Ten-Red Snooker similar to power snooker), or long game, a game of traditional fifteen-red Snooker.
+Steve Davis Snooker allows players to play against themselves or a human opponent in either Snooker or Pool.
+There is no opponent AI.
+The game is controlled by either a joystick or a keyboard.
+There are two: a short game (Ten-Red Snooker similar to power snooker) and a long game (traditional fifteen-red Snooker).